 The Company operates cable television systems in largely rural areas of Virginia, West Virginia and Maryland.
-In 2006, Virginia adopted legislation to make it easier for companies to obtain local franchises to provide cable television service.
-Also in 2006, the FCC adopted new rules which substantially reduce the cost of obtaining a local franchise.
+Virginia has adopted legislation to make it easier for companies to obtain local franchises to provide cable television service.
+The FCC has adopted new rules which substantially reduce the cost of obtaining a local franchise.
 These rules may make it easier for the Company to expand its cable television business, but also may result in increased competition for such business.